UPDATE: Regretfully, Klout seized to exist in 2018, six years after the writing. My score went up to 64 by that time. Here’s what happened to it.

 The main shortcoming of this approach, criticized by the masses, is taking the offline influence out of the equation, thus generating an inadequate measurement.
 A tech-savvy and outgoing student may be easily deemed as more competent and influential than his professor.
 An amateur may score twice as high as the industry leader who does not bother with a Facebook profile.
 Or, you may become less of a thought leader if you take on a two-month humanitarian mission and temporarily cut the connection with the web… And yet, while the assessment is far from being perfect and comprehensive, I believe it has a revolutionary potential and will develop into a mainstream application in many markets, offering a unique way to measure one of the key qualities, and providing a new layer of social status of the digital era.
 Perhaps, many of us will be forced to pay attention to this new “credit score”… Just as its counterpart, it can be both misleading and securing, both a curse and a blessing.

 So, take the following with a grain of salt.
-Few days after signing up, my score today is 55.
+Few days after signing up, my score today is 55 (UPDATE: it went up to 64 prior to the service termination).
 This is what Klout researched about me: “You are a Specialist.
 You may not be a celebrity, but within your area of expertise your opinion is second to none.
 Your content is likely focused around a specific topic or industry with a focused, highly-engaged audience.“

 CNN: Measuring influence online: A Q&A with Klout’s CEO

 BusinessInsider: The TRUTH About Your Klout Score: How Your Phony Number Is Calculated